 Angular resolution: In principle, angular resolution is not important for this experiment because we are looking for absorption lines against a bright background point source.
 However, an angular resolution of at least ~1" is needed so that the two lensed components of the quasar can be separated.
-In the OT, we will set the requested angular resolution to 1" and the LAS to 0" (unresolved).
+In the OT, we will select a range of angular resolutions, from 0.3" to 1", and LAS of 0.5".

 Spectral resolution: We want to cover a large bandwidth but with adequate spectral resolution to resolve the absorption lines of a few km/s width.
-The 1875 MHz bandwidth FDM correlator mode gives a spectral resolution of ~3 km/s, but to decrease the data rate (and data volume), we will use Spectral averaging factor of 2, which still yields a resolution of ~3.4 km/s.
+The 1875 MHz bandwidth spectral (FDM; see Table 2) correlator mode gives a spectral resolution of ~3 km/s, but to decrease the data rate (and data volume), we will use a Spectral averaging factor of 2, which still yields a resolution of ~3.4 km/s.

-Line sensitivity: In order to reach 1% optical depth limits at 5 $\sigma$ significance, an rms noise level of 4 mJy per channel is required in Band 3.
+Line sensitivity: In order to reach 1% optical depth limits at $5\sigma$ significance, an rms noise level of 4 mJy per channel is required in Band 3.
 Additional spectral smoothing can be applied to search for broader, weaker absorption features.

 Continuum sensitivity: N/A: The continuum sensitivity of the spectral line observations is sufficient for the present purposes given that a single spectral line channel has only a 1% error in the continuum level.
-Continuum imaging would also be useful for self-calibration Band 3 observing time: Using the spectral scan mode, setting up such spectral surveys is very simple.
+Continuum imaging would also be useful for self-calibration.

+Band 3 observing time: Using the spectral scan mode, setting up such spectral surveys is very simple.
 In the OT in the Spectral Setup frame, we request a start and end sky frequency of 86.0 and 115 GHz respectively, which is nearly the entire frequency range of the Band 3 receiver (84-116 GHz).
 The OT automatically sets up a set of five tunings to cover the requested interval.
-To reach our target line sensitivity, a total integration time of 23 minutes (plus overheads of approximately 76 minutes) will be required to cover this frequency range.
+To reach our target line sensitivity, a total integration time of 18 minutes (plus overheads of approximately 90 minutes) will be required to cover this frequency range.